 Influence on the Astrological Tradition

-Thrasyllus is mentioned once by the 2nd century astrologer Vettius Valens within the context of a method for rectifying the degree of the ascendant (Valens, Anthology, 9, 11: 10).
+Thrasyllus is mentioned once by the 2nd century astrologer Vettius Valens within the context of a method for rectifying the degree of the Ascendant (Valens, Anthology, 9, 11: 10).
 Valens says at the beginning of the chapter that the method was handed down by his predicessors, and then at the end of that chapter that Thrasyllus himself used the method.
 It seems likely that this brief chapter is simply a summary of a technique that Valens read in one of Thrasyllus’ works.

-In the 5th century Hephaistio of Thebes mentioned Thrasyllus twice in his Apotelesmatika, citing him for the view that Aries and Libra are not capable of hearing or seeing each other (Apotelesmatika 2, 11: 57 and 2, 23: 13), despite the conventional doctrine that they can since they are both equinoxial signs.
+In the 5th century Hephaistio of Thebes mentioned Thrasyllus twice in his Apotelesmatika, citing him for the opinion that Aries and Libra are not capable of hearing or seeing each other (Apotelesmatika 2, 11: 57 and 2, 23: 13), despite the conventional doctrine that they can since they are both equinoxial signs.

 These references seem to indicate that Thrasyllus’ astrological works had some circulation in the later tradition, at least through the 5th century.
 In some ways he seems to have been somewhat conventional, only citing Hermes, Nechepso and Petosiris in his treatise, and even being grouped together with Petosiris by Porphyry.

 On the other hand, it seems that he was not entirely adverse to re-conceptualizing or sometimes even breaking with the tradition, for example in his treatment of hearing and seeing signs cited by Hephaistio, or perhaps even in his treatment of “striking with a ray” as cited by Porphyry.
-There Porphyry seems to contrast Thrasyllus’ view that striking with a ray can occur on either the right or left side of a planet with what may have been an earlier school of thought, where striking with a ray can only occur when a planet casts a ray towards a planet on its right side.
+There Porphyry seems to contrast Thrasyllus’ view that striking with a ray can occur on either the right or left side of a planet with what may have been an earlier school of thought, where striking with a ray can only occur when a planet casts a ray towards a planet on its right side (earlier in zodiacal order).

 The picture that these meager fragments of Thrasyllus’ work provide us is of someone who was both a preserver of the tradition as well as an occasional innovator.